Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogue quantum fields and thermodynamics

-In the case of monopole radiation, the current is equal to the background fluid field, the Lagrangian of which is given in eq.~(\ref{Lagrangian_real_scalar_field}), as elaborated further in secton~\ref{ch:mass_background_fluid}.
-Stress-energy tensor $T_{\mu\nu}$ is the current obtained when the parameter $\alpha$ is replaced with the coordinates $x^\nu$, reflecting the symmetry of the action (not Lagrangian) under global spacetime translations.
+In the case of monopole radiation, the current is not conserved, because it is the source of unsteady mass of the fluid.
+The Lagrangian of the fluid particles is given in eq.~(\ref{Lagrangian_real_scalar_field}) or eq.~(\ref{Lagrangian_real_scalar_field_spontaneous_symmetry_breaking_strong_perturbations}) with spontaneous symmetry breaking and the mean density dictated by the thermodynamics of the steady background fluid.
+Lastly, the stress-energy tensor $T_{\mu\nu}$ is the Noether current obtained when the parameter $\alpha$ above is replaced by the coordinates $x^\nu$, which reflects the symmetry of action (not Lagrangian) under global spacetime translations.
 Equation~(\ref{Lagrangian_continuous_symmetry_derivative}) takes the form

-which in general does not equal zero.
-However, eq.~(\ref{action_variation_zero}) applies and
+which does not equal zero in general.
+However, eq.~(\ref{action_variation_zero}) applies again and

-where $\tau^{\mu\nu}$ is the conserved canonical stress-energy tensor.
-Although not necessarily symmetric, it can be turned into the symmetric form of $T^{\mu\nu}$ by transforming it as
+with $\tau^{\mu\nu}$ the conserved canonical stress-energy tensor.
+This tensor is not necessarily symmetric, but it can be turned into the symmetric form of $T^{\mu\nu}$ after transformation